The reflection representation in the homology of subword order: Almost" an -positive permutation module

 \begin{proof} From Eqn.~\eqref{Whitney} and Theorem~\ref{WHsubword}, for $k\ge j\ge 2,$ we have

 $W\!H_j(A^*_{n,k})= S_{(n-1,1)}^{\otimes j} \oplus S_{(n-1,1)}^{\otimes j-1}= (S_{(n)}\oplus S_{(n-1,1)})\otimes S_{(n-1,1)}^{\otimes j-1}.$ Now by definition we also have

-Proposition~\ref{LowerIntTopo} says that the sum runs over only normal words $x,$ and each homology module is trivial for the stabiliser of $x.$ Collecting the summands into orbits and using the preceding lemma gives Eqn.~\eqref{StirlingWh}.
+Proposition~\ref{LowerIntTopo} says that the sum runs over only normal words $x,$ and each homology module is trivial for the stabiliser of $x.$ Collecting the summands into orbits and using the surjection of Lemma~\ref{surj-normal-to-ptns} gives Eqn.~\eqref{StirlingWh}.
 The last expression is obtained by shifting the index in the sum: